brandtjoe13/My-Life-in-a-Code-Shell/README.md

 # My Life in a Code Shell

-## This Is My Main Branch...
 - to skip this section, click [here](https://github.com/brandtjoe13/My-Life-in-a-Code-Shell/tree/Accomplishemts)

+## About Me

 Hi, my name is Joe Brandt and there are a few things you could know about me!
 * I am a practicing stand-up comedian.